devbzwlyukfkz5t/Perfect-Ubuntu-Guide/README.md

   <br />
 </p>

 * **[AMD FidelityFX Super Resolution (FSR)](https://www.amd.com/en/technologies/radeon-software-fidelityfx)** is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
-FSR enables “practical performance” for costly render operations, such as hardware ray tracing for the AMD RDNA™ and AMD RDNA™ 2 architectures.
+FSR enables “practical performance” for costly render operations, such as hardware ray tracing for the AMD RDNA? and AMD RDNA?
+2 architectures.

 * **[AMD FidelityFX Super Resolution (FSR) 2.0](https://github.com/GPUOpen-Effects/FidelityFX-FSR2)** is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
 It uses temporal data and optimized anti-aliasing to boost framerates in supported games while delivering similar or better image quality than native resolution.

-* **[AMD Open Source Driver for Vulkan®](https://github.com/GPUOpen-Drivers/AMDVLK)** is an open-source Vulkan driver for Radeon™ graphics adapters on Linux®.
+* **[AMD Open Source Driver for Vulkan?](https://github.com/GPUOpen-Drivers/AMDVLK)** is an open-source Vulkan driver for Radeon? graphics adapters on Linux?.
 It is built on top of AMD's Platform Abstraction Library (PAL), a shared component that is designed to encapsulate certain hardware and OS-specific programming details for many of AMD's 3D and compute drivers.

-* **[Vulkan® Memory Allocator (VMA)](https://gpuopen.com/vulkan-memory-allocator/)** is a library provides a simple and easy to integrate API to help you allocate memory for Vulkan® buffer and image storage.
+* **[Vulkan?
+Memory Allocator (VMA)](https://gpuopen.com/vulkan-memory-allocator/)** is a library provides a simple and easy to integrate API to help you allocate memory for Vulkan? buffer and image storage.

-* **[Radeon™ Raytracing Analyzer (RRA)](https://gpuopen.com/radeon-raytracing-analyzer/)** is a tool that investigates the performance of your raytracing applications and highlight potential bottlenecks.
+* **[Radeon?
+Raytracing Analyzer (RRA)](https://gpuopen.com/radeon-raytracing-analyzer/)** is a tool that investigates the performance of your raytracing applications and highlight potential bottlenecks.

-* **[Radeon™ GPU Profiler](https://gpuopen.com/rgp/)** is a low-level optimization tool that provides detailed information on Radeon™ GPUs.
+* **[Radeon?
+GPU Profiler](https://gpuopen.com/rgp/)** is a low-level optimization tool that provides detailed information on Radeon?
+GPUs.

-* **[Radeon™ GPU Analyzer](https://gpuopen.com/rga/)** is an offline compiler and performance analysis tool for DirectX®, Vulkan®, SPIR-V™, OpenGL®, and OpenCL™.
+* **[Radeon?
+GPU Analyzer](https://gpuopen.com/rga/)** is an offline compiler and performance analysis tool for DirectX?, Vulkan?, SPIR-V?, OpenGL?, and OpenCL?.
 It can be used together with [RGP](https://gpuopen.com/rgp/), [RMV](https://gpuopen.com/rmv/), and [RDP](https://gpuopen.com/rdp/).

- * **[Radeon™ Developer Panel (RDP)](https://gpuopen.com/rdp/)** is an essential part of the Radeon™ Developer Tool Suite.
-It provides the communication channel that delivers requests to, and receives data from, the AMD Radeon™ driver.
+ * **[Radeon?
+Developer Panel (RDP)](https://gpuopen.com/rdp/)** is an essential part of the Radeon?
+Developer Tool Suite.
+It provides the communication channel that delivers requests to, and receives data from, the AMD Radeon? driver.

-* **[Radeon™ Memory Visualizer (RMV)](https://gpuopen.com/learn/radeon-memory-visualizer-on-linux/)** is a powerful tool that allows users to analyze video memory usage on AMD Radeon GPUs.
+* **[Radeon?
+Memory Visualizer (RMV)](https://gpuopen.com/learn/radeon-memory-visualizer-on-linux/)** is a powerful tool that allows users to analyze video memory usage on AMD Radeon GPUs.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/190555167-e1293b98-eaf1-4df0-815c-88569b8dfe23.png">
   <br />
-  Radeon™ Memory Visualizer (RMV)
+  Radeon?
+Memory Visualizer (RMV)
 </p>